Josiah4191/portfolio-website/README.md

 # Personal Portfolio Website

-A personal website built with HTML, CSS, and JavaScript to showcase projects and development progress.
+A raw HTML, CSS, and JavaScript website built to showcase projects and development progress.
 Includes a simple word search game implemented with HTML elements and class-based highlighting logic.

 ## Technologies